nea89o/ModDevWiki/docs/screens.md

 `drawScreen` is called every frame and is used to render things onto the screen.
 Note that you *first* call `drawDefaultBackground()` (which tints the background dark) and then call `super.drawScreen()` (which renders widgets on your screen).

 `keyTyped` is called whenever a key is pressed.
 You can check `typedChar` to see the character they typed, or you can check `keyCode` if you want to know the key they pressed.
-For example a key like <kbd>F7</kbd> would not have a `typedChar`, but would have the `keyCode == Keyboard.KEY_F7`.
-We also call `super.keyTyped()` here so that the standard <kbd>Escape</kbd> to close works.
+For example a key like ++f7++ would not have a `typedChar`, but would have the `keyCode == Keyboard.KEY_F7`.
+We also call `super.keyTyped()` here so that the standard ++esc++ to close works.

 `mouseClicked` is called whenever the mouse is clicked in your screen.
-The `mouseButton` sadly doesn't have a vanilla class with namese for them like `Keyboard`, but you can use these constants instead:
+The `mouseButton` sadly doesn't have a vanilla class with names for them like `Keyboard`, but you can use these constants instead:

 ```java
 public static final int MOUSE_LEFT = 0;